vacp2p/rfc/content/docs/rfcs/17/README.md

 The state of the membership contract contains the list of registered members' public identity keys i.e., `pk`s.
 For the registration, a peer creates a transaction that invokes the registration function of the contract via which registers its `pk` in the group.
 The transaction also transfers some amount of ether to the contract to be staked.
-This amount is denoted by `Staked_Fund` and is a system parameter.
+This amount is denoted by `staked_fund` and is a system parameter.
-The peer who has the secret key `sk` associated with a registered `pk` would be able to withdraw a portion `Reward_Portion` of the staked fund by providing valid proof. <!-- a secure way to prove the possession of a pk is yet under discussion, maybe via commit and reveal -->
+The peer who has the secret key `sk` associated with a registered `pk` would be able to withdraw a portion `reward_portion` of the staked fund by providing valid proof. <!-- a secure way to prove the possession of a pk is yet under discussion, maybe via commit and reveal -->
-`Reward_Portion` is also a system parameter.
+`reward_portion` is also a system parameter.

 Note that  `sk` is initially only known to its owning peer however, it may get exposed to other peers in case the owner attempts spamming the system i.e., sending more than one message per `epoch`.
 An overview of registration is illustrated in Figure 1.